 It can happen!
 And travel insurance can help you save a lot of unnecessary money and stress when it does happen.

-I have a continuous travel policy but if you don’t, you might want to look into getting insurance for your next trip, for example here.
+I have a continuous travel policy but if you don’t, you might want to look into getting insurance for your next trip.